RedHatNordicsSA/ansible-roadshow/labs/lab-10/README.md

 4. Module Replacer/Ansiballz - Preprocessors which does substitutions of specific substring patterns in the module file.
 Read more here: https://docs.ansible.com/ansible/latest/dev_guide/developing_program_flow_modules.html#module-replacer
 5. Passing arguments - module arguments are turned into a JSON-ified string and passed to the module.
 6. Internal arguments - parameters which implements global features.
 Often you do not need to know about these.

-# Writing your first Ansible modules
-You're now stuffed with some good to know information and are soon ready to write your first Ansible modules.
-At the end of this chapter you will have written two simple Ansible modules which you can extend with arbitrary functionality to fit your real world use case.

 ## Module writing strategies
 There are three different strategies when writing Ansible modules, each one with some different pros and cons.